Editing

 Copy editing

-I’ve been an editor for White Cube (one of the world’s leading commercial art galleries) for nearly 20 years, working on catalogue texts by leading writers, curators and academics, including Will Self, Nicholas Serota, Simon Schama, Michael Bracewell, Ben Okri and former director of Amsterdam’s Stedelijk Museum, Rudi Fuchs.
+I’ve been the sole freelance editor used by White Cube (one of the world’s leading commercial art galleries) for over 20 years, working on catalogue texts by leading writers, curators and academics, including Will Self, Nicholas Serota, Simon Schama, Michael Bracewell, Ben Okri and former director of Amsterdam’s Stedelijk Museum, Rudi Fuchs.
 I’ve also done lots of editing work for leading contemporary art magazine frieze, as well as edited a number of books for Damien Hirst’s publishing company, Other Criteria.

 Ally is the sole freelance editor called on by White Cube in the gallery’s work on publications, on jobs that range from copy editing to more complex rewrites.
 Although she’s a sensitive editor, she’s also not afraid to argue for changes, as well as having the creativity to be able to find ways to better and more imaginatively present a set of ideas.
 I have often received high praise for the gallery’s editing and must in no small part attribute this to her.